 “Thanks.
 I’ll let you know if I'll need the taxi.
 There’s lots of time to figure out my transportation because my appointment’s not until three weeks from now.”

 “By the way, Mr. Williams phoned and we set up our meeting with you and Tom at seven p.m. on Thursday here at home.
 I assume that’s okay with your and Tom’s schedules?”

 “Yeah, that will work fine.
 One thing, Tom embarrasses easily, so please go easy on him.”

 “Alright, I’ll go easy on both of you.
-But you know there’ll be a lot of detail that we need to discuss, and some of it is going to be embarrassing and there’s nothing I can do about that.”
+But you know there’ll be a lot of detail that we need to discuss, and some of it is going to be embarrassing for you and Tom and there’s nothing I can do about that.”

 “Yeah, I know.
 I told Tom he could say things that will embarrass you and his dad.
 He said the only person who’ll be embarrassed is him.”

 Mom laughed.
 “Tell Tom that he shouldn’t be so sensitive.
 Anyway, I’ll see you and Tom when I get home tomorrow afternoon.”

 “Okay.
 Bye for now.”

 “Mom told me that she talked to your dad and we’re having ‘the talk’ on Thursday night at seven at my house.
 As far as getting my cast taken off, my mom can’t take me to see Dr. Curtis.
 She’s working late shift that day.
 I’m going to ask your mom right now.”

 “I’m sure my mom will be willing to take us to have your cast cut off,” Tom said.